 3984 Vermont Route 11, Peru

-46 trails, nine lifts, and four terrain parks.
-Ski and snowboard lessons for ages 4 and older.
-Childcare available for ages 6 weeks to 6 years.
-Children 5 years old and younger receive free lift tickets.
-On Family Fridays (every Friday except during holiday periods), children are $15 with a paying adult (limited to three children).
+Boasts 47 trails, nine lifts, and one terrain park.
+Ski and snowboard lessons for children ages 2½ and older.
+Child care available for ages 6 weeks to 6 years.
+Children ages 5 and younger receive free lift tickets.

 4763 Killington Road, Killington

-140 trails, 23 lifts, and several terrain parks, including a “superpipe.”
-Group ski and snowboarding lessons for beginners as young as 2 with a maximum of three children per class; group snowboard lessons for those as young as 4.
-Friendly Penguin Day Care for ages 12 weeks to 12 years.
+Features 155 trails, 21 lifts, and several terrain parks, including a “superpipe.”
+Group ski and snowboarding lessons for beginners as young as 2 with a maximum of five children per class; group snowboard lessons for those as young as 4.
+Friendly Penguin Day Care for children ages 12 weeks to 12 years.

 39 Mount Snow Road, West Dover

-588 acres with 80 named trails, 20 lifts, 10 terrain parks, 11 lanes of snow tubing for all ages, snowshoeing, nearby cross-country skiing, and snowmobile tours.
+Spans 600 acres with 86 named trails, 20 lifts, 100 acres of terrain parks, eight lanes of snow tubing for all ages, snowshoeing, nearby cross-country skiing, snowmobile tours, horse-drawn sleigh rides, and dog sledding.
 Ski and snowboard lessons for kids as young as 3; available in half-or full-day programs.
-Childcare available for children ages 6 weeks to 6 years.
-Children 5 and younger ski for free.
+Child care available for children ages 6 weeks to 6 years.
+Children ages 5 and younger ski for $10.

 77 Okemo Ridge Road, Ludlow

-119 trails, 19 lifts, and seven terrain parks.
+Boasts 121 trails, 20 lifts, and eight terrain parks.
 Free skiing and riding for children ages 6 and younger.
-Reduced price lift tickets for ages 13-18.
-Private lessons for children as young as 2; group ski lessons for children as young as 3; group snowboard lessons for children as young as 5.
+Reduced-price lift tickets for ages 13-18 and further reduced-price tickets for children ages 7-12.
+Private lessons for children as young as 2; group ski lessons for children as young as 3; group snowboard lessons for children as young as 4-6.
 Penguin Playground Day Care Center for ages 6 months to 4 years.

 4323 Vermont Route 108 S., Smugglers’ Notch

-One of the Top 30 resorts in North America and winner of best family programs for 13 years (SKI Magazine).
-Three mountains; 78 trails, including 13 easy trails and eight lifts.
+One of the Top 30 resorts in North America and winner of best family programs (SKI Magazine), this resort spans three mountains and has 78 trails, including 13 easy trails and eight lifts.
 Cross-country skiing and snowshoeing, dog sledding, and snowmobile touring are available.
 Families enjoy indoor pool and hot tubs, arts and crafts workshops, and kids of all ages play in the FunZone, the family entertainment and recreation center.
-Treasures Child Care available for kids 6 weeks to 3 years old.
+Treasures Child Care available for ages 6 weeks to 3 years.
 Ski lessons for kids as young as 2½ and snowboarding lessons for kids as young as 3.
-New this year is the ArborTrek Zip Line canopy tour, the only one of its kind in Vermont, where you can whiz through trees higher than 65 feet off the ground.
+Have fun on the ArborTrek Zip Line canopy tour, the only one of its kind in Vermont, where you can whiz through trees higher than 65 feet off the ground.

 5 Village Lodge Road, Stratton Mountain

-Ski and snowboard lessons for ages 4 and older.
+Ski and snowboard lessons for ages 3 and older.
 Childcare available for ages 6 weeks to 3 years.
 Snow tubing in the Coca Cola Tubing Park (must be at least 5 years old and 42 inches tall).
-Mini Snowmobile Rides for kids ages 2-7; riders 8 and older can drive their own mini Arctic Cat snowmobile on Saturdays and during holiday periods.
+Mini Snowmobile Rides for ages 6 and older; riders 6 and older can drive their own mini Arctic Cat snowmobile on Saturdays and during holiday periods.

 1 Skimobile Road, North Conway